Prof. Fabel

 For a fair and transparent allocation of thesis supervision spots Prof. Vetschera has the following rules for deciding which theses to supervise:

 There are exactly 10 thesis supervision spots available at any point in time.
-These spots will be allocated on 2 fixed dates (deadline for handing in the proposals: 18.06.2023 in the spring/summer term; allocation follows a couple of days after the deadlines).
+These spots will be allocated on a fixed date (deadline for handing in the proposals): 14.04.2024 (please be aware that this is the last possible date to request a thesis supervision with Prof. Vetschera); allocation follows a couple of days after the deadlines).
 To apply for a free spot students have to submit a 3-5 page thesis proposal.
 The number of available supervision slots determines the maximum number of students that can be accepted for supervision from within the submitted thesis proposals.

 The thesis proposal needs to elaborate on the following points